[David Heyward, The NakedPastor]

 Following Jesus means loving others as God has loved us.

-If we aren’t, then we aren’t following Jesus.
+If we aren’t attempting to love as God loves us, then we aren’t following Jesus.
 That doesn’t mean God stops loving us; it means we have chosen our own direction, away from where Jesus wants to lead us.